 1. Speech-to-text technology is based on a large vocabulary continuous speech recognition (LVCSR) engine, which translates audio recordings into searchable text.
 Speech-to-text is dependent upon a language model and dictionary to identify words correctly.

-3. Direct phrase analytics works by analyzing speech, looking for specific phrases that have been pre-defined in the application.
+3. Direct phrase analytics works by analyzing speech and looking for specific phrases that have been pre-defined in the application.

 Learn More About Phonetics-based Speech Analytics

 Speak with a CallFinder Specialist at 1-800-639-1700 today to learn more about speech analytics technology, and schedule an online demonstration.